shimaore/blue-rings/README.md

 - able to detect and handle network splits

 The underlying protocol is currently Axon, a lightweight, native alternative to ZeroMQ on Node.js.

+The module also provides "last-writer wins" text registers.

 API
 ---